 When one or both spouses own a business, there are many issues that may arise during the divorce process.
 A family lawyer will work with different professionals, such a business valuator or forensic accountant, to determine how much a business is worth, how it will be divided, and how it will affect child custody and spousal support.
-Oregon family lawyer and mediator Laura Schantz provides answers to some of the most common questions business owners have when going through a divorce.
+Beaverton family lawyer and mediator Laura Schantz provides answers to some of the most common questions business owners have when going through a divorce in Oregon.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)

 Divorce Magazine Podcast: Beaverton, Oregon Family Lawyer on Divorce Issues When a Business is Involved

 Hosted by: Diana Shepherd, Editorial Director, Divorce Magazine

 Guest speaker: Laura Schantz, Family Lawyer & Mediator

 Laura Schantz, who is the founder of Schantz Law in Beaverton, Oregon, has more than 20 years of experience representing clients with higher assets and unique issues.
 Laura knows the business side of family law, and her firm has extensive experience with those who work at Intel or other high-tech companies.
 She has helped clients find creative solutions to complex financial matters involving asset division, dividing farm property, spousal support, and child support.
 For more information about Laura and her law firm, visit www.oregondivorceattorney.com.

 Divorce Magazine’s Podcasts are available on itunes.
 Click here to subscribe to our podcasts.

 Beaverton Family Lawyer on Divorce with a Business Involved